paultanger/Fraud_Detection/pair.md

 1. Set up a route `POST /score` and have it execute the logic in your prediction script.
 You should import the script as a module and call functions defined therein.

-    There are two things we'll do to make this all more efficient: 1.
-We only want to unpickle the model once, and 2.
-We only want to connect to the database once.
+    There are two things we'll do to make this all more efficient:

+    1. We only want to unpickle the model once
+    2. We only want to connect to the database once.

     Do both in a `if __name__ == '__main__':` block before you call `app.run()` and you can refer to these top-level global variables from within the function.
 This may require some re-architecting of your prediction module.

     The individual example will no longer be coming from a local file, but instead will come in the body of the POST request as JSON.
 You can use `request.data` or `request.json` to access that data.
 You'll still need to vectorize it, predict, and store the example and prediction in the database.